kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ## How to use tags to convert functions from Jupyter notebooks into Kedro nodes

 You can use the notebook to write experimental code for your Kedro project.
-If you later want to convert functions you've written to Kedro nodes, you can do this using tags.
-A notebook can contain multiple functions tagged as `node`, which can be exported into a Python file.
+If you later want to convert functions you've written to Kedro nodes, you can do this using `node` tags to export them to a Python file.
 Say you have the following code in your notebook:

 ```ipython
 def some_action():